Fugitive From Justice

 Under Federal law, Section 921 defines a fugitive from justice as “any person who has fled from any State to avoid prosecution for a crime or to avoid giving testimony in any criminal proceeding.”

-For purposes of the sentencing enhancement, a literal reading of the definition of “fugitive’ requires some express intent to avoid prosecution or testimony.
+For the sentencing enhancement, a literal reading of the definition of “fugitive’ requires some express intent to avoid prosecution or testimony.
 See United States v.
 Soza, 874 F.3d 884 (5th Cir.
 2017).

 Possession of a Firearm While a Fugitive From Justice